 Full-time dual enrollment is an option available to spring semester high school seniors who meet eligibility criteria.
 Check with your high school counselor.
 While in full-time dual enrollment students take all of their courses at the college and must register for a minimum of four courses that total at least 12 postsecondary credits.
 Students may not count a course co-requisite, such as CHML 1025, as one of the four courses.

-Question 12: What are the steps a first-time dual enrollment student must take to complete the admission and registration process?
+Question 12: What are the steps a first-time dual enrollment student must take to complete the admission and enrollment process?

 Associate (A.A & A.S) Degree Programs: Think about your college and career goals.
 Select courses that meet both high school graduation requirements and fulfill college general education and/or prerequisites for your Major.
 Your high school counselor and EFSC advisor can assist you.